sanger-bentley-group/cps_extractor/README.md

   ```
   ./run_cps_extractor [option] [value]
   ```
-> ℹ️ To permanently change the value of an option, edit the `nextflow.config` file inside the `cps_nf` local directory.
+> ℹ️ To permanently change the value of an option, edit the `nextflow.config` file inside the `cps_extractor` local directory.
 <!-- -->
 > ℹ️ `$projectDir` is a [Nextflow built-in implicit variables](https://www.nextflow.io/docs/latest/script.html?highlight=projectdir#implicit-variables), it is defined as the local directory of `gps-pipeline`.
 <!-- -->